Workshop dates for 2019 – whenever you want them!

 If you want to make other cheeses just ask when a workshop will be offered.
 We can tailor a workshop especially for you!

-Minimum numbers 2, so bring a friend, maximum numbers 6, bring a group and receive a 9% discount!
+Minimum numbers 2, so bring a friend, maximum numbers 6, bring a group of 6 and receive a 9% discount!

 For more details please contact Patrick on the “Contact us” form.